 Providence Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 5.21% (excellent) based on September 30, 2018 data.
 In the past year, Providence Bank has increased its total non-brokered deposits by 3.04 million, an above average annual growth rate of 0.42%.
 Please refer to our financial overview of Providence Bank (FDIC Certificate # 1643) for more details.

 Providence Bank has been a part of Missouri’s financial landscape since 1888, when its predecessor, the Bank of Lincoln County, was founded as a private bank in Elsberry.
-Two years later, the Bank merged with another local bank with the same name.
+Two years later, the Bank merged with another local bank that had the same name.
 For nearly 120 years, the Bank continued to operate as a privately-held institution until LINCO Bancshares, Inc., purchased the Bank in 2007.
-Since that time, Providence Bank has experienced unprecedented growth and expansion to become Missouri’s 24th largest bank, with assets in excess of $940 million.
+Since that time, Providence Bank has experienced unprecedented growth and expansion to become Missouri’s 24th largest bank, with assets in excess of $960 million.

 How the CDs Compare

-The above rates are accurate as of 4/21/2017.
+The above rates are accurate as of 12/21/2018.